jgumoes/2048/readme.md

 # 2048 Clone
 I like the game, but I don't like the ads.
-Also, my brother keeps insisting I only beat the game by using the back button, so making a clone will help get him to shut up and recognise my intellectual authority.
+Also, my brother keeps insisting I only beat the game by using the back button, so I'm making a clone will help get him to shut up and recognise my intellectual superiority.

 ## Back button